Yonathan Daza Player Props: Rockies vs. Cardinals

-After going 1-for-4 with a double and an RBI in his most recent game, Yonathan Daza and the Colorado Rockies take on the St. Louis Cardinals (who will hand the ball to Steven Matz) at 8:40 PM ET on Monday.
+On Tuesday, Yonathan Daza (on the back of going 1-for-4 with an RBI) and the Colorado Rockies face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 8:40 PM ET.

-In his last appearance, he went 1-for-4 with a double and an RBI against the Nationals.
+In his last game he had a one-hit showing (1-for-4) against the Cardinals.

 Yonathan Daza Game Info & Props vs. the Cardinals